History of Bridges of Sri Lanka – ශ්රී ලංකාවේ පාලම්

 Bridges are something we take for granted today.
 Every time you step on to the road, we travel over them with not even relising it and brides have probably existed since the birth of the man.

 The most basic form of a bridge is the “Edanda”, a log laid across a waterway.
 Most of the time its one or two Coconut tree trunks laid across a stream.
 Some may have a makeshift hand railing but most will not.
 Therefore you need a certain level of balance to cross a Edanda with a leap of faith to take the first step giving rise to the proverb ‘Pandithayata Edande Yanna Barilu” – A pundit cannot cross a Edanda.

 The earliest bridges found in Sri Lanka other than the Edanda, are stone bridges.
-There are five known stone bridges in Sri Lanka.
+There are al least 14 known stone bridges in Sri Lanka.
 Most of these stone bridges are believed to be built between the 5th and 9th centuries.

 The first and the most well known stone bridge is the Gal Palama in Anurdhapura.
 This bridge has been partially restored by the Department of Archaeology.